 High standards of environmental practice have always been part of how we work at Razir.
 In 2016 we formalized some practices and developed an Environmental Policy.
-Here we provide details of how we manage our environmental footprint.
-We also provide data on our most significant impact – fuel use and related emissions.
+Here we provide details of how we manage our environmental footprint, including updates to June 2018.
+We also provide data on our most significant impact – fuel use and related emissions for 2016-2017.

 It Starts with Our Choice of Vehicles

 Our procurement practices are an important part of our environmental commitment.
-At the end of 2016 we had a fleet of 35 trucks (32 Volvo and 3 Kenworth).
-All of them meet, at a minimum, EPA14 fuel efficiency standards.
-In early 2017 we are taking delivery of seven new trucks that meet EPA17 standards.
+As of June 2018, we have a fleet of 35 trucks.
+All of them meet, at a minimum, EPA17 fuel efficiency standards.
+In 2017 and early 2018 we replaced 12 of our oldest trucks with new Volvo 760 trucks that meet current EPA standards.
+With our new trucks we opted for a package of innovative fuel efficiency features.
 Keeping our fleet current provides better environmental and safety performance and less down time for maintenance.

 All our trailers are tri-axle.
 Having an extra axle means they can carry heavier loads.
 By carrying more per load, fewer trips are necessary.
 This saves fuel and emissions and enables us to serve customers with the heaviest products.

 Our trucks have in-cab heaters.
 This means that we don’t have to keep trucks idling to keep our drivers warm.
 Similarly, our trailers have their own refrigeration units (also known as “reefers”) which means the truck’s engines do not need to be running to keep cargo at an appropriate temperature.
 We can save fuel and run time by setting the reefer at a stop-start setting when continuous chilling is not needed.
 Heavy idling produces excess noise and emissions and requires more maintenance so it is in all our interests to reduce idling.

 We Equip Drivers and Dispatchers with the Tools They Need